-Leisure facilities: The Team is responsible for the client management of Green Bank Leisure Centre and Etwall Leisure Centre that are operated by Active Nation.
-It is also responsible for the management and development of community facilities and Swadlincote Town Hall.
-The Service also leads the development of projects contained within the Open Space and Facility Development Strategy.
+Community facilities: responsible for the management and development of community facilities and Swadlincote Town Hall.
+The service also leads the development of projects contained within the Open Space and Facility Development Strategy.

-Parks, open space and cemeteries: The Team is responsible for the management of three urban parks covering approximately 15 hectares, the 30 hectare Swadlincote Woodland Forest Park, 47 equipped play areas owned by the Council, public open space that currently occupies an area in the region of 60 hectares, six cemeteries, various closed churchyards, 11 football pitches, eight allotment sites and large areas of common land.
-The Team manages the tree stock on these sites and supports other services across the Council, through its involvement in the process of land adoption including consultation, design, adoption, management and use of Section 106 resources.
-The care of parks is supplemented by a Park Life programme that develops activities, events and community engagement within them.
+Parks, open space and cemeteries: The Team has responsibility for the management of three urban parks covering approximately 15 hectares, the 30-hectare Swadlincote Woodland Forest Park, 64 equipped play areas owned by the Council, public open space that currently occupies an area in the region of 60 hectares, six cemeteries, various closed churchyards, 11 football pitches, eight allotment sites and large areas of common land.
+The Team supports other services across the Council. through its involvement in the process of land adoption including consultation, design, adoption, management and use of Section 106 resources.